polyfem/polyfem/docs/main.md

 #### Technical Note: Matrix Caching

-In order to boost performance, PolyFEM caches sparsity structure when assembling matrices.
-It does this by taking advantage of the fact that the structure of stiffness/mass matrices remains unchanged assuming the basis is unchanged.
+In order to boost performance, PolyFEM caches sparsity structure when assembling matrices, taking advantage of the fact that the structure of stiffness/mass matrices remains unchanged assuming the basis is unchanged.
 The details can be found in `MatrixCache.hpp`.
 A brief overview of `polyfem::utils::SparseMatrixCache` is included here for reference.

 In PolyFEM, sparse matrices are stored in [Compressed Sparse Column (CSC)](https://en.wikipedia.org/wiki/Sparse_matrix#Compressed_sparse_column_(CSC_or_CCS)) form.
 Thus, the matrix is represented as three arrays: two for storing non-zero indices and one for storing values.